-2 The PAGE_ID register can be written to change the target register location but does not change values on the defined page in the PAGE_ID register.
+2 The PAGE_ID register can be written to change the target register location, but does not change values on the defined page in the PAGE_ID register.

 3 The default value is valid until the first capture event, when the measurement data replaces the default value.
-4 For these registers, values can be stored in flash but are not available for readback until ALM_PNTR is set.
-5 Register values can be retrieved from records stored in flash using record retrieve commands.
+4 For registers that begin with ALM, values can be stored in flash but are not available for readback until ALM_PNTR is set.

+5 Register values can be retrieved from records stored in flash by using record retrieve commands.